Skip to main content

 Step 1: Add Interviewers

-Ensure your interviewers have access to the Interview Portal.
+Ensure your interviewers have access to the Interview Portal by adding them to the Program Portal and toggling on their access to the Interview Portal.

 Step 2: Set Up Your Mock Interview Session

-Create a session.
-Use the following basic setup:
+Create a standard session.
+You can build your own configuration or use the following suggested setup:

 1. Enable the Session Visibility toggle.